German–Romanian Treaty for the Development of Economic Relations between the Two Countries: Terms of the agreement

 The agreement provided for delivery of various Romanian goods to Germany in the fields of agriculture, timber and oil.
 In exchange, the German government undertook to supply the Romanian government with technical know-how and military equipment which might be required.
 The agreement also gave trade benefits to German companies in Romania, in the form of free trade zones.
 The agreement was designated for a period of ten years, with the possibility of extension.

 Aftermath

-The agreement strengthened the Third Reich economically and placed at its disposal the resources of the Romania at a time Hitler was planning to invade Poland.
+The agreement strengthened the Third Reich economically and placed at its disposal the resources of Romania at a time Hitler was planning to invade Poland.
 The British government was alarmed by that development, and on 13 April 1939 committed itself to the defense of Romania from German aggressive designs on its sovereignty.
-However, the Romanian government assessed that British support will not be effective, and this evaluation seemed even more realistic following the German occupation of Poland in September 1939 and France in May–June 1940 and British withdrawal from the continent at the same time.
-As a result, the Romanian government decided to cooperate with the German government and later that year joined the Axis Powers.
+However, the Romanian government assessed that British support will not be effective, and this evaluation seemed even more realistic following the German occupation of Poland in September 1939 and France in May–June 1940, and British withdrawal from the continent at the same time.
+As a result, the Romanian government decided to cooperate with the German government and on 23 November 1940 joined the Axis powers.